Unforgettable top 100 things and attractions you can’t miss in Budapest (2026 updates)

 25. Japanese Garden

 The Japanese Garden is located on the northern end of Margaret Island on the left side.
-With its little koi fish pond, bamboo grooves and small wooden bridge, it’s the perfect get-away spot if you want to spend some romantic quality time with your significant other.
+With its little koi fish pond, bamboo grooves and small wooden bridge, this hidden gem is the perfect get-away spot if you want to spend some romantic quality time with your significant other.

 26. Óbudai Island / Hajógyári Island